rh363/rh363/README.md

 - 👋 Hi, I’m Massaroni alex @rh363
 - 👀 I’m interested in the linux world and opensource philosophy.
-- 🌱 I’m currently doing a stage in SEEWEB srl for increase my sysadmin skill.
+- 🌱 I’m a sysadmin and developer at SEEWEB.
-- 💻 Currently working on projects regarding kubernetes and virtualized systems.
+- 💻 Currently working on different backend and frontend projects.
 - 🕯Grow or die.
 - 📫 [Linkedin](https://www.linkedin.com/in/alex-massaroni/)/[Email](mailto:alex.massaroni2004@gmail.com)